 - Which of these practices would you like to implement?

-Please share your own thoughts, productivity tips, lessons, and experiences with me in the comments.
+Please share your thoughts, productivity tips, lessons in loving your work, and any inspiring experiences with me in the comments.

 Share these tips with someone who might appreciate them.